 Exciting MS-150 Update!!!
 Fund-raising for 2016 is now online!
 Yippee!!!
-The 2015 booklet is not quite done yet, but the previous four snowflake booklets are available via tax-deductible donation made here.
-Anyone donating $25 or more will receive all four of the previous booklets.
+The 2015 booklet is done now and available only via tax-deductible donation made here.
+Anyone who donates $35 or more may obtain all five of my snowflake PDF booklets.

 I recently finished putting together a booklet of the most popular snowflake patterns on this website, and after a couple of weeks, I finally received the correct link to join my team for this year's MS-150 (now called BikeMS).
 Then I decided to hold off on releasing the booklet until The Lizard registered, hoping to help his fundraising efforts as well my own.

 I got to register early because I'm a Premium Pedaler, which means I raised in excess of $1,000 last year.
 My dear, sweet husband does not design patterns (yet!), and he doesn't have access to the wide variety of potential donors I do, so he has never been a Premium Pedaler and has sometimes had to donate money of his own when he has been unable to raise the required amount.
 Now both of us are registered, and we must each raise $400, although my personal goal is $2,000.